GeorgeNAL/NALathletics-blog/_posts/2023-04-18-track-field-sports-docuseries.md

 And that brings us to the key points for proponents of “DTS, but for T&F.”

-Each additional show further fragments the potential market for this genre of shows.
-Drive to Survive and Sunderland Til I Die were able to reach large portions of the market for BTS sports docu-series because they were the only ones.
+Each additional show further fragments the potential market for this genre of shows. <em>Drive to Survive</em> and <em>Sunderland Til I Die</em> were able to reach large portions of the market for BTS sports docu-series because they were the only ones.
 Now that market has a plethora of choices, and each new show’s potential share may even be smaller as viewers have gotten their fill of the genre.

 To guarantee a minimum audience for each new show, then, each series needs to lock down fans of that sport.
 Instead of broadly relatable human stories and on-ramps to the sport’s traditions and practices, the new shows will start from sturdy assumptions about what the viewers already know about the sport and reinforce affinity with inside jokes, self-referential storylines and themes.
-Think of the second half of Season 3 of Arrested Development, after they learned they’d be cancelled: there was no point in trying to attract new fans of the show, so they doubled and tripled down on indulging their existing fans for the remainder of their run.
+Think of the second half of Season 3 of <em>Arrested Development</em>, after they learned they’d be cancelled: there was no point in trying to attract new fans of the show, so they doubled and tripled down on indulging their existing fans for the remainder of their run.

 They will forego bringing in new fans to the sport because survival depends on servicing the current fans of the sport.